Systemic Lupus Erythematosus in Women: An Overview

 B cells (found in the bursa part of the chicken gut), are lymphocytes responsible for many parts of the immune process, but most important is the role of maturation into plasma cells and production of antibodies.
 These lymphocytes produce in the lymphoid tissue.
 Antigens are any substances produced inside the body or coming from outside the body that the immune system recognizes as being foreign-like germs, bacteria, viruses, or fungi.
 It is a trigger for the immune response to eliminate unwanted foreign invaders.

 Phagocytes destroy certain particles and debris.
 The phagocyte, called macrophage digests and destroys particles and debris.
-Macrophages also send signals to lymphocytes by producing cytokines that cause the joint pain and swelling when a lupus patient goes into a flare.
+Macrophages also send signals to lymphocytes by producing cytokines that cause the joint pain and swelling when a lupus patient goes into a flare

 Appendix 4